zarlant/ansible_tower_bootstrap/README.md

 Ansible Tower Bootstrapper
 =======

 This playbook is setup to bootstrap a tower instance into your infrastructure.
 This is beneficial if you have to setup multiple tower instances for testing, evaluations, or just plain fun!
+NOTE: I didn't get this working on RedHat 7; I was seeing errors in the Tower installation scripts.

 Variables
 =========